shader-slang/slang/docs/user-guide/a1-01-matrix-layout.md

 **Option 2: using row-major matrix layout, and `mul(v, m)` math convention**

-- Make sure the host code fills in matrices in so that translations terms are specified in `m[12], m[13], m[14]` elements.
+- Make sure the host code fills in matrices so that translations terms are specified in `m[12], m[13], m[14]` elements.
 Matrices filled in this way are compatible with typical OpenGL applications.
 - Leave `defaultMatrixLayoutMode` as default value when creating a Slang session, or specify `SLANG_MATRIX_LAYOUT_ROW_MAJOR`.
 - Write `mul(Vector, Matrix)` in shader code.